GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 At library initialization time, the library uses KMS RPC calls to read the entire contents of each configured key ring.
 Those contents are cached in memory, so that subsequent calls like `C_FindObjects` do not require network access.
-The cache is periodically refreshed, based on the configuration option `refresh_interval_secs`.
+The cache is periodically refreshed if the configuration option `refresh_interval_secs` is set to a non-zero value.

 This means that:

 *   You should expect initialization time (that is, the amount of time it takes for `C_Initialize` to complete) to increase with the number of keys that exist in your configured KeyRings.
-*   Keys that are created or modified after the library is initialized may take up to `refresh_interval_secs` to become up-to-date in the library.
+*   Keys that are created or modified after the library is initialized will be stale if `refresh_interval_secs` is unspecified, or else will take up to that amount of time to become up-to-date in the library.

 [gcp-authn-getting-started]: https://cloud.google.com/docs/authentication/getting-started
 [gcp-authn-prod]: https://cloud.google.com/docs/authentication/production